Rapper Kodak Black is arrested on drug charges in Florida

 - Bradford CohenAmerican lawyer

-The rapper, whose legal name is Bill Kapri, was booked Friday into jail in Fort Lauderdale, Florida, where he awaits a bond hearing.
+The rapper, whose legal name is Bill Kapri, was booked Friday in Fort Lauderdale, Fla., where he awaits a bond hearing.

-The Florida Highway Patrol said in a release that troopers pulled Black over because he was driving a purple SUV with window tints that appeared darker than the legal limit.
+The Florida Highway Patrol said in a release that troopers pulled Black over because he was driving an SUV with window tints that appeared darker than the legal limit.

 They detected a marijuana smell and then searched the SUV and found a small clear bag with 31 white tablets and almost $75,000 in cash.
 The tablets were later identified as oxycodone.